nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 We were able to run these tests at about equal intervals with [a small amount of code](https://github.com/nprapps/lookatthis/blob/master/posts/fugelsang/www/js/app.js#L204-L225).

-In this blog post, we will show the results, how we determined them and what conclusions we learned.
+In this blog post, we will show the results, how we determined them and what we learned.

 ## Process